CosmaVergari/os161-vm/README.md

 The data segment contains the data that is used by the program during its execution.
 For example the memory space allocated to variables is part of this segment.
 This segment must be **read-write** to allow variables to be read and written back.

-The stack segment is an empty memory space that is used by the process to perform several operations: allocate frames for a function call, variables space, and so on.
+The stack segment is a memory space that is used by the process to perform several operations: allocate frames for a function call, variables space, and so on.
 This segment is empty at process creation time and it is used by the process during its execution.

 The code and data segment properties declarations are in the *executable ELF file headers*, also their initial content is in the ELF file and for this reason they must be loaded from disk at some point in the process execution.
 The stack segment properties are decided by the kernel implementation instead, and its initial content is all zeroes.